It's Election Day and voters will settle the bets on state on local offices

-It’s the official Election Day across the Commonwealth and those registered voters who have not already mailed in their votes or took advantage of early voting will be rolling to the polls to cast ballots.
+It’s the official Election Day across the Commonwealth, and those registered voters who have not already mailed in their votes or taken advantage of early voting will be heading to the polls to cast ballots today.

-The big election on the ballot is for the governor’s chair with former Gov. Terry McAuliffe for the Democrats and Republican challenger Glenn Youngkin.
-The final day led to a flurry of political advertising and fundraising emails from Republicans and Democrats clamoring for last-minute monies to defeat the opponent and stave off potential disaster.
+The big election on the ballot is for the governor’s chair, with former Gov. Terry McAuliffe for the Democrats and Republican challenger Glenn Youngkin.
+The final day of campaigning led to a flurry of political advertising and fundraising emails from Republicans and Democrats clamoring for last-minute monies to defeat the opponent and stave off what both sides see as potential disaster if the other side wins.
+Across the country, pundits and voters are watching the outcome, seeing it as either an affirmation or repudiation of President Joe Biden.

 If voters are thinking their party or candidate of choice will likely win, even the bookies say don’t bet on it.